FireCastLabs/I2C_ESC/README.md

   - Set speed for motor
 - `reverse()`
   - stop and reverse the motors
+- `rampSpeed(int speedInitial, int speedFinal, int step = 1, int stepTime = 10)`
+  - Change the ESC/motor speed by step value from an initial to final speed.
+The step time is how long in milliseconds between each step

   ## Version History
   - no releases have been made yet